 Get quality sleep.

 It’s not simply about the number of hours of sleep you get – deep and uninterrupted slumber is equally important.
 Deep and uninterrupted slumber is key, as is aiming to wake and rise more closely with the sun, every day of the week.
+Happy Calm is an excellent tool to assist in reestablishing healthy sleep patterns.
 For more tips on boosting energy through improved sleep, see our article on 22 Tips to Improve Sleep & Hormonal Health.

 De Vries JD, van Hooff ML, Geurts SA, Kompier MA.
 Exercise as an Intervention to Reduce Study-Related Fatigue among University Students: A Two-Arm Parallel Randomized Controlled Trial.
 PLoS One.
 2016;11(3):e0152137.
 Published 2016 Mar 31. https://doi.org/10.1371/journal.pone.0152137